Revisiting charmonium hybrid spectroscopy: The charmonium hybrid mass spectrum

 Using the Wigner rotation property $D^{j_g}_{m_g,\mu}(\phi+\pi,\pi-\theta,0)=(-1)^{j_g}D^{j_g}_{m_g,-\mu}(\phi,\theta,0)$, the parity of the TE/TM gluon is

 When this gluon couples with a quark-antiquark pair to form a hybrid meson, the total parity and charge conjugation are

 where $l_{c\bar{c}}$ and $S_{c\bar{c}}$ are the orbital angular momentum and total spin of the $c\bar{c}$ pair, respectively.
+For the lowest hybrid multiplet, the $c\bar{c}$ pair is in an $l=0$ state.
+In Table~\ref{tab:hybrid_states}, we present the corresponding quantum numbers of the lowest hybrid multiplet with a $j_g=1$ TE- or TM-mode gluon.
+For the TE gluon, the $1^{--}$ hybrid state has $c\bar{c}$ spin $S=0$, while the $0^{-+}$, $1^{-+}$, and $2^{-+}$ states also arise from the $S=1$ configuration.
+Among these, the $1^{-+}$ state carries exotic quantum numbers not accessible to conventional $c\bar{c}$ mesons.
+For the TM gluon, the four states have quantum numbers $1^{+-}$, $0^{++}$, $1^{++}$, and $2^{++}$, none of which are exotic.

-According to the lattice QCD results~\cite{Juge:2002br}, the TM gluon may correspond to the higher excited gluon field, such as the $\Sigma_g^{+\prime}$ and $\Pi_g$ fields.
+In general, we expect that hybrid with a TM gluon will have a higher mass than the corresponding TE gluon hybrid.
+In the na\"ive bag model, the TM-mode gluon have an energy approximately 0.5 GeV above the TE-mode~\cite{Barnes:1982tx}.
+According to lattice QCD results~\cite{Juge:2002br}, the TM gluon may correspond to the higher excited gluon field, such as the $\Sigma_g^{+\prime}$ and $\Pi_g$ fields.
+The hybrid spectrum obtained by the lattice QCD~\cite{HadronSpectrum:2012gic,Cheung:2016bym} indicates that the lowest hybrid multiplet have quantum numbers consistent with hybrid states containing a $j_g=1$ TE gluon, while the next excited hybrid multiplet consistent with an $l_{c\bar{c}}=1$ state coupled to a $j_g=1$ TE gluon.
 Therefore, hybrid mesons containing the TM gluon may be difficult to produce in experiments.
 In this work, we therefore restrict our attention to $c\bar{c}g$ states containing the TE gluon.